Celtics vs. 76ers: Betting Trends, Record ATS, Home/Road Splits

 Additional 76ers Insights & Trends

-- Philadelphia has a 7-3 record against the spread while going 8-2 overall in its last 10 games.
+- Philadelphia has gone 8-2 in its past 10 contests, with a 7-3 record against the spread during that span.

 - In their past 10 contests, the 76ers have hit the over five times.